pwoszkowski/MacroSpy/README.md

 # MacroSpy

-**MacroSpy** is an intelligent, RWD web application (PWA capable) designed to simplify the process of monitoring food intake and nutritional values.
+**MacroSpy** is an intelligent, RWD/PWA web application designed to simplify the process of monitoring food intake and nutritional values.
 By leveraging artificial intelligence (specifically the `grok-4.1-fast` model), MacroSpy allows users to log meals via text, voice, or photos, automatically calculating macros and removing the friction of manual data entry.

 ## Project Description